geopm/geopm/docs/source/geopm_prof.3.rst

 -----------

-The functions described here enable application feedback to the GEOPM control algorithm for identifying regions of code, progress within regions, and iterations through loops that contain inter-node synchronization points in the application.
-Regions of code define periods in the application during which control parameters are tuned with the expectation that control parameters for a region can be optimized independently of other regions.
-In this way a region is associated with a set of control parameters which can be optimized, and future time intervals associated with the same region will benefit from the application of control parameters which were determined from tuning within previous occurrences of the region.
-There are two competing motivations for defining a region within the application.
+The functions described here enable application feedback to the GEOPM control algorithm for:

+* identifying regions of code
+* determining progress within regions
+* counting iterations through loops that contain inter-node synchronization points in the application.

-The first is to identify a section of code that has distinct compute, memory or network characteristics.
-The second is to avoid defining these regions such that they are nested within each other, as nested regions are ignored, and only the outer most region is used for tuning when nesting occurs.
-Identifying progress within a region can be used to alleviate load imbalance in the application under the assumption that the region is bulk synchronous.
-Under the assumption that the application employs an iterative algorithm which synchronizes periodically the user can alleviate load imbalance on larger time scales than the regions provide.
-This is done by marking iterations through an outer loop in the application, the *epoch*.
+A region is defined here as a demarcated section of code, typically with distinct compute, memory, or network characteristics.
+Defining regions of code can be useful for understanding the behavior of a section of code, tuning control parameters to optimize the behavior of a region independently of the rest of the code, to alleviate load imbalance in the application (under the assumption that the region is bulk synchronous), etc.
+Often, a set of regions will be marked up within an outer loop, executed a fixed number of times per *epoch*.
+This can be leveraged to learn and optimize control parameters, e.g. employing an iterative algorithm which synchronizes periodically to alleviate load imbalance at a larger timescale.
+It is important to avoid defining regions so that they are nested, as nested regions are ignored, and only the outermost region is used for tuning when nesting occurs.

 **WARNING:** All of the functions described herein require that MPI has been initialized (via ``MPI_Init()`` or ``MPI_Init_thread()``) and is properly functioning before they are invoked.
 These functions make use of various MPI calls in their implementations and will return errors if MPI is not initialized.

 ``geopm_prof_region()``
   Registers an application region.
 The *region_name* and *hint* are